QTN-DEV/quasar-poc/cloud-security/gcp-wazuh-integration/README.md

 This setup script and Terraform configuration will:
 1. Create a Pub/Sub topic and subscription.
 2. Configure a logging sink to route logs to the Pub/Sub topic.
+3. Include custom filters for VPC Flow Logs and Audit Logs.

 ---